Hans Fries

 Hans Fries (c.
 1465 – c.
 1523) was a Swiss painter before the Reformation.

 Fries was born in Fribourg, the son of a baker, and studied with the Bernese painter Heinrich Bichler.
 After a stay in Basel in the year 1487/88, he returned to his hometown.
 Here he held the official post of city painter in the first decade of the 16th Century and was in addition a councilman.
 During this time he designed and painted many altars.
-Around 1510 he moved to Berne where he lived until his death.
+Around 1510 he moved to Bern where he lived until his death.